-All their publications, jackets, their electoral tie, and even sites have maroon and water.
+All their publications, jackets, electoral tie, and even sites are adorned with maroon and white.

 South Carolina University

-Black and Garnet are the colors associated with the University of South Carolina.
+Black and garnet are the colors associated with the University of South Carolina.
 The colors are dated back to 1892.
-The Gamecock played Furman which boasts purple uniforms.
-SCU wanted to separate them.

 Texas A&M University

 The history of how Texas A&M University came up with the name.
 A story is told that formerly the colors were supposed to be red and white, but the uniform company messed up and sent maroon instead.

 They decided to adopt the color.
 Since that time they adopted the colors.
 Their logo, academic publications, and the school uniform have featured the maroon and white color.